$r$ICE-closed subcategories induced by the morphism category of projective modules: Introduction

 \section{Introduction}

-Let $R$ be a commutative artinian ring and $\Lambda$ be an artin $R$-algebra.
-The morphism category Mor$(\Lambda)$ whose objects are two-term complexes of $\Lambda$-modules concentrated in homological degrees 1 and 0 and whose morphisms are given by the morphisms of complexes.
-It is known that the category Mor$(\Lambda)$ is equivalent to the category of left modules over the lower triangular matrix algebra $T_2(\Lambda)$ (for more details see \cite[Chapter I.4]{Aus} and \cite[Chapter III.2]{ARS}).
-Let ${\rm proj}\mbox{-}\La$ be the category of all finitely generated projective $\La$-modules and $\CP(\La):={\rm Mor}({\rm proj}\mbox{-}\La)$. $\CP(\La)$ is a full and extension-closed subcategory of Mor$(\Lambda)$ which has a good homological propeties (see \cite{Ba}). $\CP(\La)$ is naturally equipped with the structure of an exact category induced by the exact structure of Mor$(\Lambda)$ where conflations are defined as degree-wise exact sequences.
-Moreover $\CP(\La)$ is hereditary with enough projectives and injectives.
-The recent work of the first and third authors shows that the representation theory of $\mmod \La$ and $\CP(\La)$ are very close to each other.
-By \cite{HW}, we know that $\CP(\La)$ has almost split sequences.
-The first and third authors in \cite{HW} showed that the functor $\mathsf{Cok}:\CP(\La) \lrt \mmod \La$ is full, dense and objective which induce an equivalence $\overline{\CP(\La)}\cong\mmod \La$, where $\overline{\CP(\La)}$ is the injectively stable category of $\CP(\La)$.
-By taking $\CC={\rm proj}\mbox{-}\La$ in \cite[Theorem 4.2]{HE}, we infer that the Auslander-Reiten quiver of $\La$ is a full subquiver of the Auslander-Reiten quiver of $\CP(\La)$.
-This shows that the difference in their Auslander-Reiten quiver is just indecomposable injective objects in $\CP(\La)$, which is completely characterized.
-Therefore, the good homological properties of $\CP(\La)$ imply the potential translating information from $\mmod \La$ to $\CP(\La)$, using the homological properties of $\CP(\La)$ to analyze this information and subsequently revert the analyzes to $\mmod \La$.
+Let $R$ be a commutative Artinian ring and $\Lambda$ be an Artin $R$-algebra.
+The morphism category $\mathrm{Mor}(\Lambda)$ consists of two-term complexes of $\Lambda$-modules concentrated in homological degrees $1$ and $0$, with morphisms given by morphisms of complexes.
+It is known that the category $\mathrm{Mor}(\Lambda)$ is equivalent to the category of left modules over the lower triangular matrix algebra $T_2(\Lambda)$ (for more details see \cite[Chapter I.4]{Aus} and \cite[Chapter III.2]{ARS}).
+Let ${\rm proj}\mbox{-}\La$ be the category of all finitely generated projective $\La$-modules and set $\CP(\La):={\rm Mor}({\rm proj}\mbox{-}\La).$ Then $\CP(\La)$ is a full and extension-closed subcategory of $\mathrm{Mor}(\Lambda)$ which has good homological properties (see \cite{Ba}).
+The category $\CP(\La)$ is naturally equipped with the structure of an exact category induced by the exact structure of $\mathrm{Mor}(\Lambda)$, where conflations are defined as degree-wise exact sequences.
+Moreover, $\CP(\La)$ is hereditary with enough projective and injective objects.